-For the most timely and efficient response, requests for school district records should be directed in writing to the Superintendent, or designee, who serves as the District Public Records Officer and whose responsibilities include being a point of contact for members of the public in this process and overseeing the district’s compliance with the Washington Public Records Act, Chapter 42.56 RCW, and district policy.
+For the most timely and efficient response, requests for Valley School District records should be directed in writing to the Superintendent, or designee, who serves as the District Public Records Officer and whose responsibilities include being point of contact for members of the public in this process and overseeing the district’s compliance with the Washington Public Records Act, Chapter 42.56 RCW, and district policy.

 Public Records Officer

 Valley School District

 Valley, WA 99181(509) 937-2791BY EMAIL:

 Within five business days of receiving a public records request, the Valley School District will:

 - Acknowledge that the district has received the request and provide a reasonable estimate of the time the district will require to respond to the request; or

 - Seek clarification of the request; or

 - Deny the public record request with a written statement as to why it is being withheld and a citation of the specific exemption (RCW) that applies.